theodo/dojo-serverless/docs/session-3.md

 The lambda `createVirus` has two functions: create the virus and send a message to each client.
 It's a better practise to split it in two lambdas.

-- Uncomment the code in `dynamodb.yml` to enable the stream of the DynamoDB.
+- Uncomment the code in `dynamodb.ts` to enable the stream of the DynamoDB.
 Lambdas could subscribe to this stream and be trigger at every action on the table
-- Uncomment the code in `serverless.yml` to give the right to your lambda to listen the streams
+- Uncomment the code in `serverless.ts` to give the right to your lambda to listen the streams
-- Uncomment the code in `serverless.yml` to trigger `sendMessageToClient` on DynamoDB stream
+- Uncomment the code in `serverless.ts` to trigger `sendMessageToClient` on DynamoDB stream
 - Move the code which send the message to the clients from `create.ts` to `sendMessageToClient.ts`
 - On every insert of Virus, send a message to the clients:
   - `SendMessageToClient` will receive events from the DynamoDB batched.
 You will need to loop over the batch to handle each event ([useful link](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.Lambda.Tutorial.html#Streams.Lambda.Tutorial.LambdaFunction))